kiplongu/GitLab-Security-Essentials/Enable and Configure Dependency Scanning/README.md

 Navigate to Code > Repository and open .gitlab-ci.yml.
 Notice that the MR has added documentation at the top, reformatted the file, and added a Dependency Scanning template in the include: section.

+# Task D. Configure Dependency Scanning
+You can configure Dependency Scanning by setting variables in your the gitlab-ci.yml file.
+In this task, you’ll change the Dependency Scanner’s log level to info.

+Navigate to Build > Pipeline editor.

+Add this job definition to the bottom of your .gitlab-ci.yml file.
+It overrides an existing job that’s defined by the Dependency Scanning template.
+Note that there are 2 hyphens and 1 underscore in the first line.

+gemnasium-python-dependency_scanning:
+  variables:
+    SECURE_LOG_LEVEL: "info"
+For a full list of variables available for dependency scanning, see the documentation.

+Commit this change to the main branch, using Change log level for Python dependency scanner as a commit message.
+Click Commit changes.

+This commit triggers a pipeline run using your new Dependency Scanning configuration.

+Navigate to Build > Pipelines and wait for the most recent pipeline to finish.
+If you want to watch its progress, go to the pipeline’s details page and click on the job the gemnasium-python-dependency_scanning pill button to see the console output for the job.
+Remember that Dependency Scanning can take a few minutes to run.